genomic-medicine-sweden/nallo/docs/usage.md

 nf-core download genomic-medicine-sweden/nallo -r 0.3.2
 ```

-The [offline section](https://nf-co.re/docs/usage/offline#nextflow) from the nf-core docs should be followed for more information.
+The [offline section](https://nf-co.re/docs/usage/offline#nextflow) from the nf-core docs should be followed for more information about offline usage.